-Arteta Out: 4 reasons Arsenal need to replace manager after PSG defeat
+Arteta out: 4 reasons Arsenal need to replace manager after PSG defeat

 In the 2023/24 season, Arsenal’s season crumbled in seven days, after conceding two late goals at home to Aston Villa to surrender the lead to Man City while failing to overcome Bayern Munich in the UCL.

-The poor rotation habit of Arteta has cost Arsenal time and again over the years and having shown little signs of shifting ground, the club will continue to experience the same bitter fate of fading when it truly matters.
+The poor rotation habit of Arteta has cost Arsenal time and again, and having shown little signs of shifting ground, the club will continue to experience the same bitter fate of fading when it truly matters.

 3. Misplacement of priorities